Building a culture of reading.

 The lending program helps children feel a sense of agency by choosing their own books to check out, read, and return.
 It allows them to bring their books home to share with their families or into their classrooms for independent reading and during choice time.
-This reinforces the idea that books belong in all the places they go, and helps them develop their own tastes and interests.
+This reinforces the idea that books belong in all the places they go, and it helps them develop their own tastes and interests.
 Our Lending Library collections are filled with brand new, high-interest books specifically curated for each library's community.

 And kids aren't the only ones who can lend from our libraries.
 Families can also take home books throughout the week to share with their children, and educators can be sure that they'll find books that are curriculum-aligned.
 For many, the nearest public library either isn't close by or isn't open during their non-working hours.
-By having a library to call their own right in their school or center, many barriers to access are removed.
+By having a library for students to call their own, right in their school or center, many barriers to access are removed.

 Build a Home Library

-Along with a sense of agency, which is imparted through the Lending Library program, we also want to give children the opportunity to feel a sense of ownership and to feel that their homes are a place where books are ever-present.
+Along with a sense of agency, which is imparted through the Lending Library program, we also want to give children the opportunity to feel a sense of ownership and to know that their homes are a place where books are ever-present.
 We know the hardships that buying books can create for families, and that's why we give children brand new books to keep six times a year to help them build their home collections.

 Having books at home creates another space where there can be a culture of reading, and it encourages family time reading together or in parallel, and encourages rereading of books.
 Rereading is important to young children's literacy development, and having books at home that they love and that interest them makes it easy.